phax/ph-web/README.md

 # News and noteworthy

+* v10.3.1 - work in progress
+    * Added new classes `ResponseHandlerJsonObject` and `ResponseHandlerJsonArray`
 * v10.3.0 - 2025-02-03
     * Updated to dnsjava 3.6.3
     * Reversed the dependency between ph-servlet and ph-useragent (incompatible change)